The municipality of Tuusula in Finland took a step towards virtual cultural experiences in the midst of social distancing and lockdowns.

 Explore the augmented studio whenever and wherever you want

-The augmented studio experience's goal was to enable a museum experience during the challenging times we're living.
-The municipality of Tuusula also wanted to make the experience available for all: it is unobstructed, like most AR experiences.
-The virtual museum allows people everywhere to explore the setting and the art of the beloved artist, without the fear of traveling or not isolating.
+The immersive virtual studio experience's goal was to enable a museum experience during the challenging times we lived in for a few years.
+The municipality of Tuusula also wanted to make the experience available for all: it is unobstructed, like most XR experiences.
+The virtual museum allows people everywhere to explore the setting and the art of the beloved artist without the trouble of travelling.

-The augmented HALO Open Art Studio was created using photogrammetry and 3D modeling and is available as a WebAR experience.
-The AR art studio was presented at Tuusula Housing Fair in August 2020 as part of the Fair program.
+The HALO Open Art Studio was created using photogrammetry and 3D modelling and is available as a WebXR experience.
+The XR art studio was presented at Tuusula Housing Fair in August 2020 as part of the Fair program.

-The augmented studio experience presents six pieces from Pekka Halonen and their stories, along with the atelier itself.
+The HALO experience presents six pieces from Pekka Halonen and their stories, along with the atelier itself.
 There's also a surprise hidden in the atelier!